 Douglas Kennedy’s exceptional new novel is a portrait of the way we live now, of the many routes we follow in the course of a single life, and of the arbitrary nature of destiny.
 Like his previous highly acclaimed novels it is also a compulsive read – and one which speaks volumes about the dilemmas we face in trying to navigate our way through all that fate throws in our path.

-Douglas Kennedy's novels have all been highly praised bestsellers.
-His work has been translated into sixteen languages and in 2006 he received the French decoration of Chevalier de l'Ordre des Arts et des Lettres.
-Born in Manhattan in 1955, he now lives in London and has two children.
+His work has been translated into twenty-two languages.
+In 2007 he was awarded the French decoration of Chevalier de l'Ordre des Arts et des Lettres, and in 2009 the inaugural Grand Prix de Figaro.
+Born in Manhattan in 1955, he has two children and currently divides his time between London, Paris, Berlin, Maine and New York..